ojwb/survex/doc/datafile.rst

    You can fix as many stations as you like - just use a ``*fix`` command for each one.
 Cavern will check that all stations are connected to at least one fixed point so that co-ordinates can be calculated for all stations.
+If there is unconnected survey data then you'll get a warning (since Survex 1.4.10; in earlier versions this was an error) and only the connected data is processed.

    By default cavern will warn about stations which have been ``*fix``-ed but are not used otherwise, as this might be due to a typo in the station name.